chrisstef/coin-compass/README.md

 ### Installation

-To get started with GHO Lens, follow these steps:
+To get started, follow these steps:

 1. Clone the repository: